emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 -------

-In a multi-threaded environment where :term:`incremental garbage collection` is used, you must register each of your :term:`threads
-<thread>` with the MPS so that the MPS can examine their state.
+In a multi-threaded environment where :term:`incremental garbage collection` is used, you must register each of your :term:`threads` with the MPS so that the MPS can examine their state.

 Even in a single-threaded environment (like the Scheme interpreter) it may also be necessary to register the (only) thread if either of these